adamoudad/hashtag-annotator/README.md

 # About #
 This repository reimplements some of the code I used for my Master thesis *Character-level Convolutional Neural Networks with Gated Recurrent Unit for Twitter Hashtag Prediction* (2017).

-For more information, please feel free to  reach me, `my username`@gmail.com
+For more information, feel free to contact me, `my username`@gmail.com